 A nurse will discuss with you any symptoms that you may have experienced since we last saw you.
 If all is well, and we have all of the necessary blood results available, your treatment can continue.
+If your blood test results are not yet available, then you may be advised to go home with the medication and to have this once we have contacted you with the results.

-Misoprostol tablets will be inserted into your vagina by the nurse or doctor.
-Alternatively we can instruct you how to administer the medication by yourself at home; in this case you will be provided with the misoprostol pessaries along with anti-sickness and pain medication to take home with vou.
+The initial Mifepristone tablet will be taken by mouth.
+After 48 hours the Misoprostol tablets can be administered by yourself at home; we would provide you with instructions of how to do this with the misoprostol pessaries, oral tablets along with anti-sickness and pain medication to take home with you.

 The pessaries cause the neck of the womb (cervix) to soften and open.
 They cause the womb (uterus) to contract and will help to induce the miscarriage which means you will start to bleed and experience period-like pain initially.
 We recommend that you take pain relief regularly during your treatment if you have pain.
-You can buy Paracetamol over the counter and we can provide a prescription for Codeine if needed.
+You can buy Paracetamol at the supermarkets, and we can provide a prescription for Codeine if needed.